Icikowski/MyApps/README.md

 # Those environment variables are available inside the scenarios:
 # - LATEST_VERSION (in install & update scenarios)
 # - CURRENT_VERSION (in update & uninstall scenario)
+# - TEMP - path to temporary directory that will be removed after scenario (in update & uninstall scenario)
 ```
 </details>